vaish-poldasu/vaish-poldasu/README.md

 <br><br>
 <p align="center">
-  <strong>If you find my work helpful, a ⭐️ or follow would make my day! 💖</strong>
+  <strong>Found this helpful?
+A ⭐️ or follow would be awesome! t</strong>
 </p>